Matildadl/easyrecipe1/README.md

 #### First Time Visitor Goals

-As a First Time Visitor: *I want to easily understand the main purpose of the site and learn more about easy recipies.*
+* As a First Time Visitor: *I want to easily understand the main purpose of the site and learn more about easy recipies.*
-As a First Time Visitor: *I want to be able to easily navigate throughout the site to find content.*
+* As a First Time Visitor: *I want to be able to easily navigate throughout the site to find content.*
-As a First Time Visitor: *I want to see the food and what you can do with it.
+* As a First Time Visitor: *I want to see the food and what you can do with it.
 I also want to locate their social media links to see their followings on social media and if they are posting any news there.*

 <a id="returning-visitor-goals"></a>

 #### Returning Visitor Goals
-As a Returning Visitor: *I want to see more recipies and learn more.*
+* As a Returning Visitor: *I want to see more recipies and learn more.*
-As a Returning Visitor: *I want to sign up so I can get all the news.*
+* As a Returning Visitor: *I want to sign up so I can get all the news.*
-As a Returning Visitor: *I want to find community links.*
+* As a Returning Visitor: *I want to find community links.*

 <a id="frequent-user-goals"></a>

 #### Frequent User Goals
-As a Frequent User: *I want to check if there is any new recipies (categoris in the making for future)* As a Frequent User: *I want to see more picture, maybe readers own pictures (gallery may be added)* As a Frequent User: *I want to come back for new posted recipies every week*
+* As a Frequent User: *I want to check if there is any new recipies (categoris in the making for future)*
+* As a Frequent User: *I want to see more picture, maybe readers own pictures (gallery may be added)
+* As a Frequent User: *I want to come back for new posted recipies every week*

+#### Friends and family that I asked for their opionion:

+* My Friend: *I really loved the easy navigation on the website, for me that is the most important thing*
+* My Mother: *I think you need measurements for Tzatziki* ( I added that)

 <hr>

 <a id="navbar"></a>

 ## Navbar:
-Recipe, About and Sign up.
+### Recipe, About and Sign up.

 <img width="576" alt="navbar" src="assets/images/navbar.pp1.png">

 I have choosen to have a white/grey hover on my navbar-links, just to have a contrast.

 **Recipe**- *First page with one simple recipe for a healthy meal.*